Partial Identification of Nonseparable Models using Binary Instruments: Introduction

-This analysis adopts the control function approach, which is also used by, for example, \cite{imbens2009identification}, \cite{d2015identification}, and \cite{torgovitsky2015identification}.
-This approach requires the strict monotonicity of $h(z,v)$ in $v$ and strong exogeneity: $Z$ is independent of $(\epsilon,\eta)$.
-The estimating equation approach followed by, for example, \cite{newey2003instrumental}, \cite{chernozhukov2005iv}, and \cite{chernozhukov2007instrumental}, does not require these assumptions. \cite{chernozhukov2005iv} allow $\eta$ to be multivariate and correlated with $Z$.
-However, they assume that independent and instrumental variables are discrete.
+We assume that the instrumental variable $Z$ is binary. \cite{d2015identification} consider the case in which the instrumental variable takes more than two values, thus showing point identification can be achieved using group and dynamical systems theories even when $F_{X|Z}(x|z)$ and $F_{X|Z}(x|z')$ have no intersection.

-By contrast, we suppose that the instrumental variable $Z$ is binary. \cite{d2015identification} consider the case in which the instrumental variable takes more than two values.
-In this case, they show point identification can be achieved using group and dynamical systems theories, even when $F_{X|Z}(x|z)$ and $F_{X|Z}(x|z')$ have no intersection.
+\cite{caetano2017identifying} provides alternative results for the identification of nonseparable models with continuous endogenous variables and binary instruments.
+To this end, they use the observed covariates to identify the structural function.
+Although their approach does not require $F_{X|Z}(x|z)$ and $F_{X|Z}(x|z')$ to intersect, they assume the structural function does not depend on the observed covariates.
+By contrast, our identification approach does not require the existence of covariates and allows the structural function to depend on the observed covariates.\footnote{For simplicity, we consider the case where there are no covariates.
+It is thus straightforward to extent our model to the model with covariates.}

 The remainder of this study is organized as follows.
-Section 2 introduces the assumptions employed in this study.
-Sections 3 and 4 demonstrate the partial identification of $g$ under the monotonicity and concavity assumption when conditional distributions have no intersections.
-Section 5 extends the result in Section 3 to a general case, where we allow $Y$ to be discrete or censored.
-Section 6 concludes.
+Section 2 introduces the assumptions employed in the analysis.
+Section 3 demonstrates our partial identification strategy and shows that we cannot identify $g$ without any shape restrictions.
+Sections 4 provides the lower and upper bounds of $g$ under the monotonicity and concavity assumptions.
+Section 5 computes the bounds using real data.
+Section 6 concludes the paper.